Why is Play so Important?

 Our culture calls us to fill every second of our day with something.
 What is this constant busyness doing to us?
 What is it doing to our children?

-As an adult, you have to learn first to teach your children what you have learned.
+As an adult, you must first learn to teach your children what you have learned.
 Make sense?
-The following are four critical steps for you to learn about doing nothing, especially during these difficult times:
+The following are four critical steps for you to learn about doing nothing:

 - Set aside time for nothing.
 You can be in nature with no purpose other than to be present.
 Sit in a favorite chair and just enjoy the quiet.